 The change of approach allows the organisation to work with more difficult clients, including those with drug dependence, mental illness and self-harming behaviour.
 The individual nature of service provision, combined with a flexibility of approach, a commitment to creative solutions and appropriate expectations, greatly enhances the ability to work with challenging young people.
 Our Case Managers work across all program areas giving them the opportunity to develop strong relationships with young people and their families.

-The Community Care Program was developed and began accommodating young people in March 1997.
+The Out of Home Care Program was developed and began accommodating young people in March 1997.
 During the same period the Early Intervention and Family Support and Outreach, After care programmes were trialled.
 Collaboration on a range of intra-agency projects were progressing, including the establishment of a pregnant young women and young parents’ accommodation project.
 The physical transition of all staff to a central office in Dee Why was completed in November 1997.

 By 2000 we were recognised by the Department of Community Services as one of the most progressive supported accommodation services in NSW.